The Maury Island Incident

 Bizarre elements continued: A reporter for the Tacoma Times, Paul Lantz, who reported on the crash, died shortly following his news dispatch.
 A farewell trip by Smith and Arnold to see Dahl at his previously visited home, found a suspiciously empty house:

 “When they arrived, they found a house that ‘looked completely deserted and as if it had not been lived in for a month,’” says Thomas.
 There was no furniture, only dust, dirt cobwebs, no Dahl, his secretary or her children to be found.
 The two men had been there earlier in the morning when the house was occupied and normally lived-in.
-(JFK + UFO-Military: pages 68, 65-66.)
+(JFK + UFO-Military: pp 68, 65-66.)

 Author, Researcher and Investigator Micah Hanks